christiankozalla/finsights-ai/backend/packages/http/README.md

 # HTTP Screener API

-This package provides HTTP endpoints for the stock screener functionality using the EODHD API.
+This package provides HTTP endpoints for the stock screener functionality using a custom SQLite-based screener instead of the EODHD screener API.

+## Overview

+The screener API has been refactored to use a custom database-backed implementation that provides more flexibility and control over stock screening criteria.
+The API maintains backward compatibility with the JSON array filter format while adding support for new financial metrics.

 ## Endpoints

 ### GET /api/screener

-Returns paginated stock screener results based on specified filters and sorting criteria.
+Returns paginated stock screening results based on specified filters and sorting criteria.

 #### Query Parameters